 Google cleaned things up and raised the bar for you to create helpful, engaging content, that needs to be vetted through a few channels before you can see that sweet, sweet Big G traffic.

-The sheer library of tools, plug ins and apps for us bloggers besiege us at a dizzying rate.
+The sheer library of tools, plug-ins, and writing apps for us bloggers besieges us at a dizzying rate.
 Read reviews from trusted bloggers.
 Take free trials to find the right tool for your blogging needs.
 Don’t hesitate to pay for premium tools; see these apps as valued investments.

 Disclosure is a more prominent topic these days in the United States.